dominique-unruh/java-patterns/README.md

   (E.g., like in Scala.)
 * Certain checks are done only at runtime.
 E.g., `Array(x,x)` will fail because the same capture variable would be assigned twice.
 But this is not noticed at compile time.
+* Cannot detect at compile time whether a match is exhaustive.

 ## Prerequisites